Landrylab/Paralog_interference_DfrB1/README.md

 Scripts and data for Cisneros, Mattenberger, et al., (2025).
-"Paralog interference preserves genetic redundancy".
+"Paralog interference contributes to the preservation of genetic redundancy".

 Folders contain:
 - Data: